 The permittee is authorized to discharge from outfall(s) with serial number(s) as specified in the application for this permit.
-The final effluent limitations shall become effective on October 1, 2017 and remain in effect until expiration of the permit.
+The final effluent limitations shall become effective on June 1, 2019.
 Such discharges shall be controlled, limited and monitored by the permittee as specified below: